-- ED 519 Issues, Laws, and Trends in Education. - ED 510 Psychological Foundations - ED 522 Curriculum and Instruction - ED 585 Integrating Technology in the Curriculum
+ED 519 Issues, Laws, and Trends in Education.
+ED 510 Psychological Foundations (required for certification) ED 522 Curriculum and Instruction ED 585 Integrating Technology in the Curriculum

-Special Education course requirements are as follows (EDSP courses except for EDSP 506 available at the Wilkes-Barre and Catasaqua High School sites and may be taken in any order.
-Available at the Wilkes-Barre site in weekday and weekender sections.
-Available at the Catasaqua site at 4:30 on weekdays):
+Special Education Courses (15 credits)

-- EDSP 501 Special Education Methodology I with Field Experience (Offered during the fall semesters at the Wilkes campus.) - EDSP 502 Special Education Methodology II with Field Experience (Offered during the spring semesters at the Wilkes campus.) - EDSP 503 Behavior Management with Field Experience (Offered during the fall semesters at the Wilkes campus.) - EDSP 504 Assessment in Special Education (Offered during the spring semesters at the Wilkes campus.) - EDSP 505 Effective Practices in Special Education (Offered during the summer semesters at the Wilkes campus.
-Summer semester starts in May and ends in August) - EDSP 506 Internship in Special Education (Offered during all semesters at the Wilkes campus only.)
+EDSP 501 Special Education Methodology I with Field Experience (Offered during the fall semesters at the Wilkes campus.
+This is the only EDSP course that is offered online.)

+EDSP 502 Special Education Methodology II with Field Experience (Offered during the spring semesters at the Wilkes campus.)

+EDSP 503 Behavior Management with Field Experience (Offered during the fall semesters at the Wilkes campus.)

+EDSP 504 Assessment in Special Education (Offered during the spring semesters at the Wilkes campus.)

+EDSP 505 Effective Practices in Special Education (Offered during the summer semesters at the Wilkes campus.
+Summer semester starts in May and ends in August)

+EDSP 506 Internship in Special Education (Offered during all semesters at the Wilkes campus only.)

-For candidates who start in the program fall 2012 and after, the state will require you to take the new Special Education Certification test called the PECT (Pennsylvania Educator Certification Tests) available at: www.pa.nesinc.com <http://www.pa.nesinc.com>.
-Those candidates will select the special education test that reflects the grade band being pursued in this program (either PK-8 OR 7-12), based on the current certification area.
+The state will require candidates to take the new Special Education Certification test called the PECT (Pennsylvania Educator Certification Tests) available at: www.pa.nesinc.com.
+Candidates will select the special education test that reflects the grade band being pursued in this program (either PK-8 OR 7-12), based on their current certification area, as stated above per PDE regulations.
 Candidates will apply for state certification via the PDE website Teacher Information Management System (TIMS).